|

 Edited by Andy Ross

-anti-religious polemics of Richard Dawkins, Christopher Hitchens and others.
+Richard Dawkins, Christopher Hitchens and others caricature religion.

 For Hegel, myths and rituals